chakane3/swiftNotes/UIKit/part1/README.md

 # URLRequest
 This encapsulates 2 properties of a "load request": (1) The URL to load, (2) The policies used to load it.
 URLRequest includes HTTP methods and headers.

+# Persistence
+We use UserDefaults to save a users data onto the app.
+UserDefaults is a class that provides a programmatic interface for interacting with the defaults system.
+This will let the user customize their preferences on the app.
+This class provides convienient methods for accessing common types such as floats, doubles, integers, Bools, and URLs.

+When you download an app onto your phone it comes with a set of files.
+The one we are interested in here is {appBundleName}.plist where we can store info in a key value lookup.
+To read from NSUserDefaults, we need to get a reference to it.
+This is done using a method that returns a reference to an object capable of interacting with NsUserDefaults data store.